SREESIDHI9/Social-Media-Insights-Usage-Engagement-and-Well-being-Analysis/README.md

 ## Project Overview
 This project analyzes user behavior patterns across different social media platforms by combining engagement metrics, usage patterns, and mental health indicators.

-The dashboard was built using Microsoft Excel for data cleaning and transformation and Microsoft Power BI for visualization and business intelligence reporting.
+The dashboard was built using Microsoft Excel for Data Cleaning and Transformation and Microsoft Power BI for Visualization and Business Intelligence Reporting.

 ---
 ## Objective